The Sustainable Urban Watersheds Project receives three grants to support the work of students and faculty

 Their work is through Augustana's Upper Mississippi Center for Sustainable Communities (UMC).

 Each year, about 80 students and faculty members from several academic disciplines measure and assess contamination of area streams flowing into the Mississippi River, sharing their data with city managers and public works departments to use for planning.

 Now the community is giving back.

-The watersheds project recently received two grants to support its work: $13,300 from the Regional Development Authority to fund student internships as faculty research assistants, and a $7,400 equipment grant from the Scott County Regional Authority.
+The watersheds project recently received three grants: $20,000 from the Goldstein Family Foundation to support the project; $13,300 from the Regional Development Authority to fund student internships as faculty research assistants; and a $7,400 equipment grant from the Scott County Regional Authority.